Helpmonks/docs/docs/api/overview.md

 }
 ```

-Please see each individidual documentation to learn about the data in the results.
+Please see each individual documentation to learn about the data in the results.

 ## Example for CURL